 - farewell words and music (can be included in the unofficial burial)

-- some funeral homes offer a memorial wall or garden for names of babies that are not buried there
+- some funeral homes offer a memorial wall or garden for names of babies who are not buried there

-- donate to an organization or business that offers discounted or free pregnancy loss resources (such as Mason’s Cause or AngelNames.org)
+- donate to an organization or business that offers discounted or free pregnancy & infant loss resources (such as Mason’s Cause or AngelNames.org)

 - raise funds for your local perinatal or pediatric hospice/palliative care